-Learn the most common signs of Fragile X syndrome, including hand flapping, sensory defensiveness, and impulsive behavior.
-Fragile X, also referred to as Martin-Bell syndrome or Escalante's syndrome, is a family of genetic conditions all caused by gene changes in the FMR1 gene.
-Fragile X and autism have similar symptoms being that the syndrome is considered to be one of the most common causes of hereditary mental impairment and the only known cause of autism.
+The most common signs of Fragile X syndrome, also referred to as Martin-Bell syndrome or Escalante's syndrome, include hand flapping, sensory defensiveness, and impulsive behavior.
+Fragile X is a family of genetic conditions all caused by gene changes in the FMR1 gene.
+It can be diagnosed with genetic testing and currently Fragile X is considered to be one of the most common causes of hereditary mental impairment and the only known cause of autism.

 Gene carriers can be male ( 1 out of 4000) or female (1 out of 6000) and although they may not display associated characteristics they are at risk of having children or offspring with the genetic condition.
 There may be multiple individuals affected in one family or after generations one individual may suddenly be the first family member to show evidence of the genetic disorder.